searles9/Python_Projects/web_scrape_cox_jobs/Overview.md

 # Web Scraping Cox Enterprises Job Website
 ***
 ***
+# THIS README IS OUT OF DATA AND NEEDS TO BE UPDATED
 # Important notes:
 * The script is relativly slow.
 It loads the site and its dynamic JS content, and then scans the page for the specific HTML elements.
 * I have only tested this on Windows.
 There might be issues on other platforms due to the chrome driver it uses.